oliverwk/lngr/README.md

 ```
 ##  Usage

-NOTE: The documentation below is up-to-date with node version 15.1 and may change in the future.
+NOTE: The documentation below is up-to-date with node 15.1
 ### JSON

 ```js